mariegrace31/bookstore/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## **Acknowledgments 🙏**<a name="acknowledgements"></a>

 I would like to express our sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
-Your unwavering support, and feedbacks have played an immense role in making this journey a resounding success.
+Your unwavering support and feedback have played an immense role in making this journey a resounding success.
 Thank you for being an integral part of our achievements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>